techthoughts2/PoshGram/README.md

 ## Why

 The Telegram Bot API requires very specific formatting and criteria for Bot messaging.
-The goal of this project to abstract that complexity away in favor of simple and direct PowerShell commands.
+The goal of this project is to abstract that complexity away in favor of simple and direct PowerShell commands.

 PoshGram also opens up several programmatic use cases: